Ben Hur, California

 Ben Hur is an unincorporated community in Mariposa County, California.
-It is located 9 mi south of Mariposa, at an elevation of 1752 feet (534 m).
+It is located 9 mi south of Mariposa.

+The community was established as a cattle ranch by Morgan Quick in 1859 and was originally called the Rancheria Place; the ranch would be owned and operated by the Quick family for six generations.

 A post office operated at Ben Hur from 1890 to 1902, and after moving from 1904 to 1951.
 The name comes from the hero of the novel Ben-Hur.